 - Coupling between antenna being tuned and other antennas.

-- Physical configurations (free space, held in hand, held near head).
+- Physical configurations, such as free space, held in hand, and held near head.

-- Realistic capacitor, inductor with user defined equivalent series resistance.
+- Realistic capacitors and inductors with user defined equivalent series resistance.

 System efficiency, radiation efficiency, and S-parameters are used as the goal function to determine the final component values.